Huber-group-EMBL/CSAMA_website/content/payment.md

 title = "Payment"
 +++

 Thank you for your registration.
 Your place in the summer school is only confirmed once the payment has been made.
-We will send you an invoice within the next five days with payment details.
-If you are unsure about anything, please contact us at **info@bioconductor.eu**.
+We will send you a message within the next five days.
+If you are unsure about anything, please contact us at bell@embl.de.

 <!-- You can do this either via the Paypal "Add to cart" button below or via bank transfer.